pkivolowitz/CSC4730-Fall-2023/README.md

 The *Weight* column provides a weighting of the project within the Project Grading Component.
 It suggests my anticipation of the relative difficulty of each project compared to the others.
+It also defines the weight given to your score within the projects grading category.

 The *OSTEP* column indicates how the projects correspond to course material.
 The indicated chapters will be most helpful.